Passenger Killed in a Fatal Car Accident in Stoughton, MA

 Although the car accident remains under investigation, The Boston Globe reports that the passenger who was ejected from the KIA and killed was not wearing a seatbelt.

-Massachusetts General Laws Chapter 90, Section 13A, commonly referred to as the Massachusetts Seatbelt Law, requires all drivers and passengers over the age of 12 riding in passenger vehicles to wear a seat-belt.
+Our Boston personal injury lawyers note that Massachusetts General Laws Chapter 90, Section 13A, commonly referred to as the Massachusetts Seatbelt Law, requires all drivers and passengers over the age of 12 riding in passenger vehicles to wear a seat-belt.